rpappa/ics-messenger/README.md

 1) open a terminal window (window > new terminal)

-2) navigate to the directory this file is in
+2) navigate to the directory where server.js is in

 3) install nodejs-websocket with npm ("npm i nodejs-websocket")